jaggli/zsh-functions/README.md

 # zsh-functions

-A collection of powerful zsh utilities to streamline your git workflow.
+A collection of powerful zsh utilities to streamline your git/GitHub workflow.
 These functions provide interactive, user-friendly interfaces for common git operations with smart defaults and helpful prompts.

 ## Table of Contents